What does let agreed mean?

 After a landlord accepts an offer from a prospective tenant, they (or their estate agent) will arrange for a rental agreement to be signed.
 Tenants will also likely have to go through a vetting process.
 This is done without charge to the tenant, as required by the Tenant Fees Bill 2019.

-Can you still view a house that is let agreed?
+Can you still view a property that is let agreed?

 You can still view a property that is ‘let agreed’.
 You can view it, you can make an offer, and the estate agent is legally required to inform the landlord of your offer.
 However, be aware that you are already competing against an offer that has been nominally accepted by the landlord.